eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--env-info`

-This option outputs information about the execution environment, including the version of Node, npm, and local and global installations of ESLint.
+This option outputs information about the execution environment, including the version of Node.js, npm, and local and global installations of ESLint.

 * **Argument Type**: No argument.